-Carcioffi alla Giudia translates to Jewish Artichokes.
-Artichokes thrive in Rome’s climate so they are very popular in the city with two main recipes.
-Alla Giudia (above) and alla Romana (Jewish style and Roman style).
-Don’t worry, you are allowed to prefer either without fear of reprisal but the Jewish ones are almost always chosen as the victor.
+Artichokes thrive in Rome’s climate, so they are very popular in the city.
+Two main recipes include them: Alla Giudia (Jewish-style above) and alla Romana (Roman-style).
+Don’t worry, you are allowed to prefer either without fear of reprisal, but the Jewish ones almost always come out the victor.

-Jewish artichokes are seasoned with salt and pepper and then fried twice in olive oil.
-Yes, twice – which is how they get their super crispy (crocante in Italian) texture.
-They are also fried in olive oil which is a high-quality oil.
-Different oils have different boiling points so they really aren’t Jewish artichokes unless they are fried in olive oil twice.
+Carcioffi alla Giudia, Jewish-style artichokes, are seasoned with salt and pepper and then fried twice in olive oil.
+Twice-fried is how they get their super crispy texture.
+They are also fried in olive oil because it’s a high-quality oil with the right boiling point.
+So, they really aren’t Jewish artichokes unless they are fried in olive oil twice.

-Roman-style artichokes are a world of difference.
-The only thing that is the same is that they are artichokes.
-The preparation and cook time is more intensive and the outcome is different.
+Carciofi alla Romana, Roman-style artichokes, are a world apart.
+The preparation and cooking time is more intensive and the outcome is different.
 These artichokes are most often served cold but cooked for up to 30 minutes.
 They are seasoned with lemon, mint, garlic, olive oil, and black pepper.

-Where to get the best Jewish Artichoke in Rome: The Jewish Ghetto.
+Where to get the best Jewish Artichoke in Rome’s Jewish Ghetto:

-The Ancient Romans were pagans.
-During different periods there were different customs but the burial was rarely used in Roman times.
-The pagans burned their dead and it was mostly for sanitation reasons.
-Christians were more of a crazy cult at the time, 2nd century A.D., and pagans thought it silly they wanted to bury people.
+The ancient Romans were pagans.
+During different periods, there were varying customs.
+However, burial was rarely used in Roman times.
+The pagans burned their dead, and it was mostly for sanitation reasons.
+Christians were less prevalent at the time of the second century A.D., and the pagans thought it silly that they would want to bury their dead.

-They didn’t think much of it and told them if they wanted to do it, it had to happen outside the walls of Rome.
-That is how the catacombs came to be used from the 2nd century onward.
+If Christians wanted to carry out this custom, they were required to do so outside the walls of Rome.
+This is how the catacombs came to be used from the second century onward.

-Yes, you can visit the catacombs in Rome in almost any month of the year.
-You can visit by yourself or with a tour of the catacombs.
-Tours make it a bit easier as they get you to and from the catacombs and also a few other points of interest like the Appian Way and the Capuchin Bone Crypts.
+You can visit the catacombs of Rome in almost any month of the year, by yourself or with a tour of the catacombs.
+Tours make it a bit easier as they get you to and from the catacombs and a few other points of interest like the Appian Way and the Capuchin Bone Crypts.
 Check out our Rome catacomb tours.